Helping Electric Vehicle Manufacturers Hit Their Targets

 The electric vehicle (EV) market is far from mature, however.
 First-generation EV power train solutions are still a dime a dozen, with startups vying with established manufacturers for a position in the market.
 Suppliers are staying on top of developments so they can adapt quickly as demand for EVs increases.

-EV challenges for bearing designers include harsher thermal environments and lighter-weight lubricants, says Christopher Marks, chief engineer of Timken’s off-highway group.
-Recently promoted, he was formerly Timken’s resident expert on EVs in the on-highway space.
+EV challenges for bearing designers include harsher thermal environments and lighter-weight lubricants, says Christopher Marks, chief engineer of Timken’s off-highway group, previously Timken’s resident expert on EVs in the on-highway space.

 “Lighter-weight lubricants have been a trend for years because they allow for greater efficiencies in drivetrain operation,” he says.
 “Those lighter lubricants can cause performance issues, however, because we don’t have the film thickness in the bearing and gear contact.”

 Operating temperatures in EV gearboxes also tend to be quite high, compared to ICE vehicles.
 When you have an electric motor fixed to a gearbox, it’s a large generator of heat.
 The only heat generation in a conventional drivetrain is the power loss of the bearings and the gears.

 It’s a challenge to make bearings last longer in a more aggressive environment than what they conventionally run in.
 To meet that challenge, Timken designers rely on the company’s proven processes and vast application knowledge across many industries.

 Historically, the automotive industry’s reliance on Timken for application innovation is nothing new.
 Beginning in 1975, Corporate Average Fuel Economy (CAFE) regulations began raising fuel efficiency targets for cars and light trucks in the U.S. Since then, Timken’s power dense, fuel-efficient (PDFE) tapered roller bearings have played a role in both conventional and electric-ICE hybrid applications.